Jack Canfora: Place Setting

-In July, 2008, "Place Setting" had a public reading at the Soho Theatre in London, UK.

 A World with Snow/Poetic License

 In March 2005, his play A World with Snow was read publicly in New York City and starred Austin Pendleton.

 In September, 2008, the New Jersey Repertory Company produced his play Poetic License (also known as A World with Snow) to largely mixed reviews.
 The New York Times wrote of the play and its characters "All their relationships are clearly drawn, and their dialogue is at once educated, revealing and lively.
 Part of the fascination of the play's first hour lies simply in the caliber of their verbal interaction.
 But the other part of it lies in the surprise twists Mr. Canfora has cooked up (which make discussion of the play's specifics difficult without revealing too much).
 The two he lets fly in the first act are both stunners. " However, it contends that the second act fell flat and urged Canfora to revise the second act, writing that in this incarnation the play was only a "glorious tease."
 He completed a rewrite of the play in March, 2010.
 The play had its Off-Broadway debut at 59E59 Theaters in February, 2012, starring Canadian actor Geraint Wyn-Davies.
 It received generally strong reviews.
 The New York Post wrote" It's hard to imagine that a crackling drama could revolve around a poet laureate's career.
 But Jack Canfora's “Poetic License” manages to render a tale of artistic ambition and hidden secrets with the breathlessness of a well-paced thriller."
 The Associated Press and Time Out New York offered similar praise, and the New York Times, while criticizing the plot's central premise, described it as "smartly written."

 Abingdon Theatre named Canfora, on the strength of "Poetic License," the winner of the 2011 Christopher Brian Wolk award for playwriting.

 The play was published in April, 2016 by Broadway Play Publishing Inc.